Alex Zanardi: CART Championship series

-During 1995, Zanardi went to the United States for a drive in the CART Series.
+In 1995, Zanardi went to the United States for a drive in the CART Series.
 He felt that finding a race seat would be easy with Formula One experience, but drew no interest from any team.
 However, Reynard Commercial Director Rick Gorne managed to secure Zanardi a test drive at Homestead with Chip Ganassi Racing.
 Zanardi signed a contract on 23 October 1995.
 The team's race engineer Mo Nunn advised Chip against signing him, as he believed Italian drivers were too prone to mistakes.

-He rapidly became one of the series' most popular drivers.
-He took the pole for his second race, although his first win didn't come until mid-season.
+Zanardi rapidly became one of the series' most popular drivers.
+He took the pole for his second race, although his first win did not come until mid-season.
 Overall, he won three races in his rookie season and six pole positions, finishing third in the championship behind teammate Jimmy Vasser and Michael Andretti.
 He and Andretti were level on points but Andretti took second place by virtue of having five race wins compared to Zanardi's three.
 Zanardi was named Rookie of the Year.

-A win came at Mazda Raceway Laguna Seca for the final race of the 1996 season, where he conducted a highly risky overtake at the Corkscrew corner (known to many racing fans as "The Pass"; the maneuver was banned for future years), on race leader Bryan Herta, having fought his way through the field.
+A win came at Mazda Raceway Laguna Seca in the final race of the 1996 season, where Zanardi conducted a highly risky overtake at the Corkscrew corner (known to many racing fans as "The Pass"; the maneuver was banned for future years), on race leader Bryan Herta, having fought his way through the field.